 3. Clear the counter tops

 Take a good, hard look at all the stuff on your counter tops and remove whatever doesn’t belong there – think books you’ve read, broken or outdated chargers, empty toiletries.
-I’m always looking for easy and effective ways to declutter and a while ago I came across a fab tip on Apartment Therapy – get a basket or a biggish bag, walk around your bedroom looking at every counter top.
+I’m always looking for easy and effective ways to declutter and one of my favourite ways to clear countertops is to get a basket or a biggish bag, walk around your bedroom looking at every counter top.
 Grab all the stuff that doesn’t belong there and place it in your bag.
 Once you’ve picked up everything that doesn’t belong in the bedroom, put it back to where it belongs or if it doesn’t have a home, it’s time to donate or trash it.

 4. Organise the essentials